00mjk/isomorfeus-project/ruby/docs/get_started_web.md

 The component is located in the file `my_project/app/components/welcome_component.rb`.
 Open the File your favorite ruby editor or IDE and change the text.
 After saving, the changed text should appear instantly in the Browser.

-To learn more about components may have a look at the [isomorfeus-react documentation](https://github.com/isomorfeus/isomorfeus-react/blob/master/ruby/README.md).
+Understand the generic project structure [here](https://github.com/isomorfeus/isomorfeus-project/blob/master/ruby/docs/project_structure.md) and to learn more about components may have a look at the [isomorfeus-react documentation](https://github.com/isomorfeus/isomorfeus-react/blob/master/ruby/README.md).